 Web Inbox

-Once initialized, the Web Inbox and its launcher badge will appear on your page according to your campaign settings.
+Once the SDK is integrated and a user is identified on your site (e.g., by reporting a login event), the Web Inbox and its launcher badge will appear automatically according to your campaign settings.

 You can extensively customize the look and feel of the Web Inbox to match your brand's design.
 Styling is managed using CSS Custom Properties (variables) within a <style> tag on your page.
 The inbox is rendered in a Shadow DOM to prevent style conflicts with your main page.